CompuCell3D/CompuCell3D/RoadRunner/ReadmeCC3D_build.txt

 /MD /Od /Ob0 /D NDEBUG

 The problem seem to be in the CVODE integration library, not being able to converge properly when full optimization is turned on.

+-------------------- Linux
+------32 bit release
+On 32 bit Ubuntu when compiling in the Release mode change CMAKE_C_FLAGS_RELEASE to -O0 -NDEBUG in ThirdParty Project

+------64 bit release
+No changes necesary RR works out of the box

+-------------------- Apple OSX
+not tested